-- Representative traces are obtained using at least eight years of historical data. - Future liquefied natural gas (LNG) export demand is assumed to have a flat profile across the year and is added to the future Queensland demand traces. - Projections of future levels of annual underlying energy consumption and maximum demand in each region are obtained from the most recent published AEMO demand forecasts.
+- Representative traces are obtained using at least eight years of historical data. - Future liquefied natural gas (LNG) export demand is assumed to have a flat profile across the year and is added to the future Queensland demand traces.

-The latest information on AEMO's modelling of generator auxiliary load can be found at https://aemo.com.au/energy-systems/electricity/national-electricity-market-nem/nem-forecasting-and-planning/forecasting-and-reliability/nem-electricity-statement-of-opportunities-esoo.
+23 The latest information on AEMO's modelling of generator auxiliary load can be found at https://aemo.com.au/energy-systems/electricity/national-electricity-market-nem/nem-forecasting-and-planning/forecasting-and-reliability/nem-electricity-statement-of-opportunities-esoo.